djturbo/CodeChallenge/Readme.md

 - `BigDecimal` is used to store and manage amount and fee to avoid `double` operations round errors.
 - Some custom REST errors handlers have been created, but more could be needed by functional requirements.
 - CORS config is added for security reasons, but may be assumed by microservices proxy system.
+- The services are implemented using their respective interface.

 ## Create transaction assumptions